lquenti/walky/README.md

           The Algorithm to use

           Possible values:
           - one-tree:  The one tree lower bound
           - mst:       The MST lower bound
+          - mst-queue: The MST lower bound, computed with prims algorithm using a priority queue

   <INPUT_FILE>
           Path to the TSPLIB-XML file